Keeping your cat safe and happy at home

 - Monitor your cat for signs of stress or boredom, and periodically add new elements to their environment to keep it interesting.

-- Even if your cat is contained, ensure they are microchipped, desexed and vaccinated.
+- Even if your cat stays at home, ensure they are microchipped, desexed and vaccinated

 If you’re wondering how you can keep your cat happy and entertained, you’re not on your own!

-Social media is a wonderful place to get advice and ideas to keep your contained cat content.
+Social media is a wonderful place to get advice and ideas to keep your 'stay at home' cat content.
 Check out these Instagram accounts for ideas, inspiration - and lots of cute photos.

 - @deziandroo – Feline veterinarian Dr. Lynn Bahr founded Dezi & Roo to help enrich the lives of cats and their owners.
 Packed full of tips and tricks to keep your cat entertained, Dr. Bahr even designs and sells toys specifically for indoor cats in her online shop!